PhilipV01/docker-idea/README.md

 This is a message from your friendly DevOp!

+Each branch has own README files and explain the image will be created etc.
+However, you can always come back here to check the details :)

 ## Exciting times!
 Finally we are moving from a monolith application development model to systems built upon microservices.